Thoughtworks-SEA-Capability/Infrastructure-101-Pathway/week1/README.md

 - Ansible for more complex configuration management and app deployment
 - Packer for automating the creation of machine images

-## What should I learn on weekend?
+## What should I learn during the weekend?

 ## What will we do in Guild?